cardosofede/docs/Hummingbot Proposals/Documentation V2 Framework.md

-# Documentation V2 Framework
+# Proposal
+#proposal

+### Goal
-The main goal of this proposal is to improve the documentation of the v2 strategies since they are becoming mainstream in Hummingbot and the current information provided does not get into much details on how the framework works under the hood.
+ - Improve the documentation of the v2 strategies since they are becoming mainstream in Hummingbot and the current information provided does not get into much details on how the framework works under the hood.

 ### Useful links before getting started:
 - **Official Docs:** https://hummingbot.org/strategies/
 - **Github code:** https://github.com/hummingbot/hummingbot-site/tree/main/docs/v2-strategies

-### What is expected for this bounty:
+### What is expected:
 - **Strategies V2 page:** there are some concepts mixed and can be simplified generating more emphasis on when to use each strategy type (or just present the ones available in v2 to avoid confusion)
 - **Content organization:** the current situation starts with 2 walkthroughs, seems like will be better to start with the architecture to provide a general overview of how the framework works (include the flowcharts and the content that Patrick showed me before), and then the walkthrough.
 The structure can look like similar to this:
 	- **Strategy V2**